Jeremy Hunt

+Hunt was appointed Chancellor of the Exchequer by Liz Truss on 14 October 2022, following the dismissal of Kwasi Kwarteng, and retained the post in Rishi Sunak's ministry following Truss's resignation amid a government crisis.
+During his time in the position, Hunt presented two budgets in 2023 and 2024 and two autumn statements in 2022 and 2023.
+After the Conservatives lost the 2024 general election in a landslide to the opposition Labour Party led by Keir Starmer, Hunt was succeeded as chancellor by Rachel Reeves and served as Shadow Chancellor of the Exchequer in Sunak's caretaker Shadow Cabinet.
+The left-wing New Statesman magazine named him as the third most powerful right-wing figure of 2023, behind only Nigel Farage and Rishi Sunak.

 Early life and education

-Jeremy Richard Streynsham Hunt was born on 1 November 1966 in Lambeth Hospital, Kennington, and raised in Shere, Surrey, near the constituency he represents in Parliament.
+Jeremy Hunt was born on 1 November 1966 in Lambeth Hospital, Kennington, and raised in Shere, Surrey.
 He is the eldest son of Admiral Sir Nicholas Hunt, who was then a Commander in the Royal Navy assigned to work for the Director of Naval Plans inside the recently created Ministry of Defence, and his wife Meriel Eve Hunt, Lady Hunt (née Givan; 1937–2022), daughter of Major Henry Cooke Givan.
 The Hunt family were landed gentry, of Boreatton, Baschurch, Shropshire.
-A cousin was Dame Agnes Hunt, pioneer of orthopaedic nursing.
+A cousin was Agnes Hunt, pioneer of orthopaedic nursing.

 Through a paternal great-grandmother, Hunt is a descendant of Sir Streynsham Master, a pioneer of the East India Company.
-He is also a distant relative of Queen Elizabeth II and Sir Oswald Mosley.
-His father worked in NHS management after he retired from the navy and his mother was a nurse in the 1950s and 60s.
+He is also a distant relative of Queen Elizabeth II and of British Union of Fascists leader Sir Oswald Mosley.
+His father worked in NHS management after retiring from the navy, and his mother was a nurse in the 1950s and 1960s.

-Hunt was educated at Charterhouse where he was Head of School.
-He then read Philosophy, politics and economics at Magdalen College, Oxford, and took a first class honours Bachelor of Arts (BA) degree.
+Hunt was privately educated at Charterhouse where he was Head of School.
+He then studied philosophy, politics and economics at Magdalen College, Oxford, graduating with a first class honours Bachelor of Arts (BA) degree.
 He became involved in Conservative politics while at university, where David Cameron and Boris Johnson were contemporaries.
 He was active in the Oxford University Conservative Association (OUCA) and was elected to serve as president in 1987.